bharathkreddy/whitespots/README.md

 </div>

-- Product Marketing site (www.insightaiq.com) stays on a managed domain hosting provider.f
+- Product Marketing site (www.insightaiq.com) stays on a managed domain hosting provider.
 - Login & App live under a new sub-domain (e.g. login.insightaiq.com) that points to a self managed VPS.
 - Nginx terminates TLS and reverse-proxies to Node/Express.
 - Authentication is fully self-managed: passwords & refresh tokens in MongoDB Atlas; access tokens are JWTs minted by the Node app.